Lab Assignments for February 5th

 Office Hours: Thursday Afternoon before colloquium (You can try other times too, I may be busy.)

 You are required use the electronic logbook that you used last semester.
 Please include in your logbook your notes and your primary data and observations.
-The bulk of your work, including the answers to the questions asked from the writeup, should be in your lab book.
+The bulk of your work should be in your lab book.
 Your lab book should be kept in a way that lets your work be repeated by other people.
 (Especially me!)
 If I can't repeat your analysis from the supplied information, I can't grade your report.

 In your lab report, please summarize your findings, including any error estimates you make.
 Attach it to your notes etc. in the Electronic lab book

-The lab report for a particular lab is nominally due one week after you finish the analysis in the class period following the data taking (if any), or one week the data taking (for the Transistor or Op Amp labs).
+The lab report for a particular lab is nominally due one week after you finish the analysis in the class period following the data taking.
 In principle, the summary should not take a great deal of outside lab time.
-If you are doing things right, you will spend more time preparing for the lab than writing the summary.
+If you are doing things right, you will spend more time preparing for the lab and doing the analysis in class than writing the summary.

 If possible, you should take some time and ask someone who is doing the lab you are going to work on next 1) what to watch out for, 2) what they are doing, and 3) can I see how that works?
 An investment of a few minutes here can save you an hour or more when you do the lab.

-Overall, I'm easy to keep happy.
 Keep a good logbook with all your data and notes in it.
 Keep your summary (lab report) useful and correct (and brief if possible).
-I have been known to mark reports up and have you rewrite them.
+I will mark reports up and have you rewrite them.

 Lab Book pages: I got a little carried away with fitting stuff.